Cinecred

 Shape: Clone

 When the Shape setting is set to “Clone”, the layer’s shape comprises the shapes of a selection of other layers.
-Together with the offset setting, such layers can be useful for creating drop shadows, among other things.
+Together with the Offset setting, such layers can be useful for creating drop shadows, among other things.

 Setting demonstration